shaolaizheyitao/MQTT/public_brokers.md

 This page is an effort to list the publically-accessible MQTT brokers, often useful for testing and prototyping.

-Note: none of these test brokers carry any guarantee of service.
+Note: none of these test brokers (except mqtt.flespi.io) carry any guarantee of service.
 Be sensible when using them and don't break things for others! :-)

 field | value
 ------|------